Maroth, Rajasthan: History

-The Gaurs were fond of buildings, and as such, they constructed fort and palaces at this place, the remains of which are still traceable.
-The temple of Lakshmlnarayana on the hill, which seems to be of the fourteenth century A,D. from the architectural point of view, is said to have been built by some Gaur chief.
-This temple was repaired from time to time.
-Though its major part has fallen, its old pillars and sikhara are still surviving.
-The Saiva temple is also attributed to them.
-A big garden, known as Naulakha with the income of nine lakhs was erected by these Gaur rulers.
+As Maroth is surrounded by hills, the ruling chiefs, seeing its strategical position, selected it for constructing forts to have a hold over the prized country of salt producing Sambhar Lake.
+It is said to be ruled by various Rajput dynasties like Chandellas (of Rewasa and Kasumbi-Udaipurwati), Dahiyas (of Parbatsar and Maroth), Pratiharas (of Kuchaman), Chalukyas (i.e., Solankis) and Chauhans (of Ajmer and Sambhar).

-The Gaur rajputs ruled the region around Maroth for centuries.
+This region is called Gaudati/Gaurawati/Gaurati on account of its fierce Gaur Rajputs rulers.The Gaur Rajputs ruled the region around Maroth for centuries.
 Over the course of history, they increased their influence and expanded their kingdom.
 The Gaur people fought alongside the Amber Kingdom early in their history.
-In the early 16th century, a man named Riddmal became the ruler of Maroth and the leader of the Gaur rulers of the region.
-Riddmal was a military commander of the Gaurs and fought several battles against local rival Rao Shekha, consolidating all the Gaur people under his control and killing Shekha.
-However, Riddmal was forced to enter into a treaty with Raymal, the son of Rao Shekha.
+In the early 16th century, a man named Ridhmal became the kiledar of Maroth and the war general of the Gaur rulers of the region.
+Riddmal was a military commander of the Gaurs and fought several battles against local rival Rao Shekha, consolidating all the Gaur people under his control and fighting against Shekha.
+However, Ridhmal was forced to enter into a treaty with Raymal, the son of Rao Shekha.

-The Gaurs of Maroth maintained a good relationship with Shah Jahan during his reign.
-They were influential in the early years of the Delhi Durbar, but lost much of their power in the assembly during Aurangzeb's era.
-Despite this weakness, the Gaurs were still able to resist an attack by Raghunath Singh Mertiya.
-Still, some of the Gaurs relocated to other villages outside of Maroth, such as Alwar, Jhunjhunu, Ajmer, Jaipur, Jodhpur, and Sopra.